 Mesothelioma is a rare and deadly cancer that can form in the tissue lining of the lungs, heart, abdomen, or testicles.
 Many wonder if mesothelioma is a form of lung cancer, but the two are different.
 Although these two cancers are associated with the lungs, mesothelioma is not lung cancer.
 Lung cancer forms inside the lungs, whereas mesothelioma develops in the tissues lining the lungs, diaphragm, and chest cavity.

 Doctors can locate and diagnose tumors through physical exams and various tests.
-If concerned about your occupation and medical histories, it is best to inform your doctor.
+If concerned about your occupation and medical history, it is best to inform your doctor in an attempt to get a proper mesothelioma diagnosis.
 Medical professionals will be able to examine symptoms and determine whether further testing is necessary.

-Many people, when diagnosed, are confused by what mesothelioma cancer is.
+Many people, when diagnosed, are confused about what mesothelioma cancer is.

 - Can you survive this cancer?
 The survival rate for mesothelioma is typically 4-18 months, but some patients live longer than ten years.